March 25, 2021 5 min read

 Another study, in Nursing Times, says:

 We found that both longer shifts and working overtime were significantly associated with lower quality of care, worse patient safety reports and more care left undone (p<0.05).
 Compared with nurses who were working eight hours or fewer, the odds of nurses who worked 12 hours or more on their most recent shift describing the quality of nursing care in their unit as “poor” or “fair” increased by 30% and the odds of them reporting “failing” or “poor” patient safety in their units increased by 41%.

 Plus, it’s inhumane to make people work such long shifts.

 An editor at NurseTogether.com wrote in the comments :

 I am in favor of nap rooms for 12 shifts.
 If flight attendants on long flights have mandatory rest, why can’t we implement this for the nursing profession?

 Nap?
 Sounds great, but too often even getting lunch is challenging.

 (It’s not an urban legend that flight attendants are required to take naps on long flights.
-Pilots also have nap quarters, according to a 2015 article in Huffington Post.)
+Pilots also have nap quarters, according to an article in Huffington Post .)

 The Daily Mail, an English newspaper that is a bit on the sensational side, had this headline on an article from 2015: 12-hour nursing shifts are “slave labour”: Nurses’ health “put at risk” while patient safety suffers, union warns.

-All that said, six of seven nurses writing in a comment section of the site PackBackBooks.com said they would rather work 12-hour shifts.
+All that said, six of seven nurses writing in a comment section of the site PackBackBooks.com, since taken down, said they would rather work 12-hour shifts.
 Some like the three-day-a-week work schedules.
 Others said they get to see how their treatments are working over a longer shift.